johnaagelv/EndlessWorlds/save.md

 - colour - an rgb colour applied to the face symbol

 ## States collection
-The current collection is defined as shown below:
+The states collection is defined as shown below and every state is optional:
 ```
 	"states":
 	{